kc963/recruiting-exercises/inventory-allocator/README.md

 This command runs all the tests present in the InventoryAllocatorTest class.

-**Run the main class**: `mvn exec:java -Dexec.mainClass="InventoryManager"` This command runs the main class which is 'InventoryManager'.
+**Run the main class**: `mvn exec:java -Dexec.mainClass="InventoryManager"` This command runs the main class which is `InventoryManager`.
 The main class contains a dummy order and list of warehouses and it provides them as the input to the getCheapestShipment method of the InventoryAllocator class and displays the results on console.